 A glass of buttermilk doesn't serve as a magical weight-loss elixir, but this tart beverage can play a role in your effort to shed a few pounds.
-Don't expect that sipping buttermilk will automatically cause you to smile at your bathroom scale.
+Don't expect that adding buttermilk to your diet will automatically cause you to smile at your bathroom scale.

-Weight Loss and Calories
+Weight Loss and Buttermilk Calories

 Buttermilk as a Snack

 It's possible to lose weight with the help of buttermilk if you use the beverage to replace snacks that contain more calories.
 One cup of low-fat buttermilk has 98 calories.
 A 1-ounce serving of plain potato chips, however, has 149 calories.
 By opting for a glass of buttermilk instead of a serving of potato chips, you're consuming 51 fewer calories.

 Alternative to Dairy Products

 It can take some time to adjust to the tart taste of buttermilk, but replacing other dairy selections in your diet with buttermilk can help you control your caloric intake.
 One cup of low-fat buttermilk is lower in calories and fat than a cup of 2 percent milk at 122 calories or a cup of reduced fat chocolate milk at 190 calories.
 Buttermilk is also a lower-calorie alternative to many varieties of yogurt.
-A 6-ounce contain of low-fat fruit yogurt, for example, has 168 calories.
+A 6-ounce container of low-fat fruit yogurt, for example, has 168 calories.

 Combine Buttermilk With Exercise

-- Centers for Disease Control and Prevention: Balancing Calories
+- Centers for Disease Control and Prevention: "Balancing Calories"

-- American Council on Exercise: Weight Loss: Diet vs. Exercise
+- American Council on Exercise: "Weight Loss: Diet vs. Exercise"